 The Nebraska Appleseed Internship Program is a hands on way to learn about nonprofit and advocacy work in Nebraska.

-Our internships are part time, unpaid positions.
-Internships are generally 8-12 hours per week, but can vary depending on position and projects.
+Our internships are part-time, paid positions averaging 10 hours per week.
 Interns may work to conduct research projects, assist with advocacy and public policy work, help with community outreach and education, and provide general office support.
 Interns work directly under the supervision of a program and/or support manager.

-If you have any questions, please email our Organizing Director, Selina, at firstname.lastname@example.org
+If you have any questions, please email our Program Assistant, Erin, at email@example.com.

 Nebraska Appleseed clerkships are full or part time positions open to current law students that provide opportunities to experience a wide variety of public interest law.
 Law clerks will do research, legal writing, litigation support, assist with administrative appeals and advocacy and conduct public policy research and analysis.
 Law clerks work directly under the supervision of Nebraska Appleseed Staff Attorneys allowing them to get one on one attention and direction.